JasonHaley/agentcon-boston-workshop/labs/lab3/readme.md

 ![Analyze Clause](assets/lab3-img2.png)

-Next, let's compare the whole contracts.
+Next, let's compare both contracts.

 ## Create an agent to compare complete contracts

-The steps for this agents are about the same as the previous agent, except we first need to add a couple additional methods to the `SearchPlugin`.
+The steps for this agent are about the same as the previous agent, except we first need to add a couple additional methods to the `SearchPlugin`.

-1. Open the `SearchPlugin.py` file and add these two methods to the end:
+1. Open the `search_plugin.py` file and add these two methods to the end:
 ```
     @kernel_function(name="get_all_clauses_in_uploaded_contract", description="Get the complete uploaded contract.")
     async def get_all_clauses_in_uploaded_contract(self, uploaded_contract_filename: str) -> str: